vekatze/neut/book/src/static-memory-management.md

 }
 ```

-This translation ensures that each variable occurs exactly once (ignoring the arguments to `COPY`).
-We'll call such variable occurrences *linear*.
+This translation ensures that each variable occurs exactly once, ignoring the arguments to `COPY`.
+This underpins memory management in Neut.

 If you're interested in how Neut implements this translation, please see [How to Execute Types](./how-to-execute-types.md).